GLOBE Trainers Process - Trainers

-In order to grow the capacity of our community, The GLOBE Program has a long history of certifying new Trainers and Mentor Trainers.
-As a result of these efforts, we've created a vibrant and capable network of GLOBE members equipped with the skills necessary to accomplish both our mission and strategic goals .
+In order to grow the capacity of the GLOBE community, The GLOBE Program has a long history of certifying new Trainers and Mentor Trainers.
+As a result of these efforts, GLOBE has created a vibrant and capable network of members equipped with the skills necessary to accomplish both our mission and strategic goals .

-During the certification process, it's crucial for the Trainers leading our workshops to be knowledgeable in The GLOBE Program.
-This includes maintaining a firm grasp of our protocols, procedures, collected/recorded data quality, and best practices for teachers implementing GLOBE in their own educational settings.
+During the certification process, it is crucial for the Trainers leading our workshops to be knowledgeable in The GLOBE Program.
+This includes maintaining a firm grasp of our protocols, procedures, collected/recorded data quality and best practices for teachers implementing GLOBE in their own educational settings.

 Types of GLOBE Trainers

-Our GLOBE Trainers serve as not only educators, but also supporting roles for teachers implementing GLOBE in their educational environments.
-This support structure helps ensure that our protocols and processes are correctly followed in the classroom .
+GLOBE Trainers serve as not only educators, but also in supporting roles for teachers implementing GLOBE in their educational environments.
+This support structure helps ensure that GLOBE's protocols and processes are correctly followed in the classroom .

 There are currently two different types of certified trainers: GLOBE Trainers and GLOBE Mentor Trainers.
-To learn more about how each role functions within The GLOBE Program, explore our Trainer Definitions below:
+To learn more about how each role functions within The GLOBE Program, review the Trainer Definitions below:

-Certified to train educators in various GLOBE scientific protocols, educational activities, and the GLOBE scientific research process.
-GLOBE Trainers are our front-line ambassadors, acting as the interface between The GLOBE Program and teachers/faculty from elementary through university grade levels.
+Certified to train educators in various GLOBE scientific protocols, educational activities and the GLOBE scientific research process.
+GLOBE Trainers are the program's front-line ambassadors, acting as the interface between The GLOBE Program and teachers/faculty from elementary through university grade levels.
 Trainers also serve as representatives of the program to the general public.

-Aid in expanding our community of GLOBE Trainers by mentoring Candidate Trainers.
-We don't expect that all Trainers will want to become Mentor Trainers.
-However, for those interested in the role, keep in mind that only active Trainers with a passion for serving the GLOBE community by actively mentoring, observing, and assessing Candidate Trainers should seek this designation.
+Aids in expanding our community of GLOBE Trainers by mentoring Candidate Trainers.
+GLOBE does not expect that all Trainers will want to become Mentor Trainers.
+Only active Trainers with a passion for serving the GLOBE community by actively mentoring, observing and assessing Candidate Trainers should seek this designation.